Iosif Vareikis: Arrest and death

-Vareikis was removed from the post of first secretary of the Far Eastern Regional Committee On October 3, 1937, and recalled him to Moscow, where he was arrested as he got off the train, and accused of being part of the counterrevolutionary 'Rightist-Trotskyist' organization in the Central Black Oblast.
+Vareikis was removed from the post of first secretary of the Far Eastern Regional Committee on 3 October 1937, and recalled to Moscow, where he was arrested as he got off the train, and accused of being part of the counterrevolutionary 'Rightist-Trotskyist' organization in the Central Black Oblast.
 Under interrogation, he made to 'confess' that he had been a spy for the Tsarist police from 1915, an allegation that Stalin repeated to the head of Comintern, Georgi Dimitrov on 7 November. that he and Yakov Yakovlev had set up a secret counter-revolutionary organisation in the Central Committee press department in 1924.

-On October 12, 1937, he was removed from the Central Committee as an 'enemy of the people'.
-On October 21, the plenum of the Dalkraikom of the VKP (b) officially dismissed Vareikis from the post of first secretary.
+On 12 October 1937 he was removed from the Central Committee as an 'enemy of the people'.
+On 21 October the plenum of the Dalkraikom of the VKP (b) officially dismissed Vareikis from the post of first secretary.

-On July 29, 1938, Iosif Vareikis was sentenced to death by the verdict of the Military Collegium of the Supreme Court of the Soviet Union and was shot on the same day in the Kommunarka NKVD shooting ground.
+On 29 July 1938 Iosif Vareikis was sentenced to death by the verdict of the Military Collegium of the Supreme Court of the Soviet Union and was shot on the same day in the Kommunarka NKVD shooting ground.

-On May 26, 1956, he was rehabilitated and reinstated in the party.
+On 26 May 1956 he was rehabilitated and reinstated in the party.